adelimon/vanity-numbers-connect/NOTES.md

 * I tried to minimize external dependencies.
 Again this was a personal preference for simplicity.
 Generally speaking I would research up front if there were any external dependences that would make sense for a project like this.
 Things like making the project easier to develop or solving already solved problems.
 * I have the Lambda being invoked directly from the Contact Flow.
 There are probably other implementations of this (like making the Vanity Number generator an API endpoint).
 But this one is a good MVP given the requirements.
 * The code assumes a US or Canada based phone number, and English language.
 Translation and global number handling would be possible on a real project if the requirements called for it (they don't always).
+* I used a `master` branch on a new Github project for this.
+Normally I would not do that and would use a feature branch.
+But this a new and relatively simple project.

 ## Infrastructure
 * As a Terraform user in my current job, I had to learn CloudFormation for this project.
 I chose that instead of CDK for speed for implmentation, since CF is the more mature, well used tool.